 - You must complete specified requirements to get and maintain access to campus buildings, including your residence if you live on campus.
 This includes acknowledging and agreeing to conditions, completing training, meeting MIT's vaccination requirement, submitting a daily health attestation, and regular COVID-19 testing.
 If you do not meet ALL requirements, you will not have access to campus buildings.

 - Complete a daily health attestation each day you will be on campus, at least 30 minutes before you plan to access an MIT building, or at least 30 minutes before your current attestation expires.
 Whether you use the web application or the mobile app, it can take a half hour before your MIT ID card will allow you access to an MIT building.
 Your daily pass expires after 24 hours.
 Campus residents: Complete your attestation every day you are present on campus, whether or not you access a building other than your residence.

-- The application will send you daily notifications about your testing status.
-These messages (email and mobile push) tell you how long your latest test will remain valid and when you need to be retested.
+- The application will send you notifications about your testing status.
+These messages (email and mobile push) remind you when you need to be retested.

 - Conditions may change.
 Covid Pass will indicate if you need to complete any new requirements.